Why Egil's Saga is not describing Brunanburh

 • Egill hears upon his return to England that all is well with Æthelstan’s kingdom.
 The only period of relative peace and stability during Æthelstan’s reign was between his invasion of Alba in 934 and Brunanburh in 937.
 At least eight winters had passed after Egil’s Saga’s battle, so the battle was no later than 929, at least eight years before Brunanburh.

-• Islendingabok shows that Egill’s first child, Thorgerdr, was born in 939, Wikipedia reckons 935.
+• Islendingabok shows that Egill’s first child, Thorgerdr, was born in 939.
+Wikipedia reckons 935.
 Egill marries Asgerd, his brother’s widow, two years after Egil’s Saga’s battle.
 Even if Asgerd fell pregnant immediately, Egil’s Saga’s battle was no later than 936 (or 932 if Wikipedia is right), at least a year before Brunanburh.

 • Egil’s Saga says that Egill was aged 13 when he left on his first overseas adventure.
 He returned to Iceland the year after he got married and he got married two years after Egil’s Saga’s battle.
 Egil’s Saga says that he was away for 12 winters.
 So, he was aged 22 at Egil’s Saga’s battle.
 If Egil’s Saga’s battle was Brunanburh, Egill would have been born in 915.
 Islendingabok gives his mother’s year of birth as 870, so she would have been 45 if Egil’s Saga’s battle was Brunanburh.
 The oldest known medieval birth of a surviving child age was to a mother aged 42, so Egil’s Saga’s battle was not Brunanburh.
 Wikipedia and Islendingabok give Egill’s year of birth as 904 and 910 respectively, meaning that Egil’s Saga’s battle was in 926/7 or 932/3, at least four years before Brunanburh.

-So, there are at least ten inconsistencies and nine anachronisms against Egil’s Saga’s battle being Brunanburh.
+So, there are at least ten inconsistencies and eight anachronisms against Egil’s Saga’s battle being Brunanburh.
 Unlike the four general and vague orthodox clues that Egil’s Saga’s battle is Brunanburh, these are mostly specific and unambiguous.
 Unless there is a fundamental error in Egil’s Saga’s chronology, its battle is not Brunanburh.

-Hermann Palsson worked some of this out long before us.
+Hermann Palsson worked out some of this long before us.
 He provides no details or examples but concludes the analysis in his 1975 translation of Egil’s Saga: The Battle of Vinheid in ESS [Egil’s Saga] is usually identified with the Battle of Brunanburh, which was fought at an unknown place in 937, but such an identification makes a complete mess of the chronology of ESS”.

 Which battle is Egil’s Saga describing?

 Eric Eddison was the first to deduce that Egil’s Saga’s battle is not Brunanburh in the analysis for his 1930 Egil’s Saga translation.
 He says: The better opinion inclines to-day to identify the two battles, correcting the whole chronological system of the saga accordingly.”
+He does not say who provides this ‘better opinion’, but as far as we know it was a euphemism about himself.

 Eddison’s chronology has Egil’s Saga’s battle in 927, with Egill in Iceland (or Norway) at the time of Brunanburh.
 Eddison refers to the battlefield location as ‘Winaheath’, in the belief that the ‘Vin’ from Vínheiðar, Egil’s Saga’s name for the battlefield, referred to the River Wina.